robwinston/sandpit-android/README.md

 * `PackageDispatchActivity` & `[Button|Table]DispatcherActivity` all extend `DispatchBaseActivity` which provides common functionality.
 * As suggested, it should be possible to develop other "Dispatch" Activities which use different navigation (e.g. menus), but re-use the core capability.
 This would likely surface further refactoring  opportunities.

+### Base Activity classes

+* `TraceBaseActivity` - A  view-less Activity class which provides tracing for lifecycle methods - other activities can extend it to pick up this, or extend `BaseActivity` to use tracing feature for other things (see other activity files for how this is done).

+  - The `setupTrace(AnActivityClass.class.getSimpleName())` in the parent activty's `onCreate()` is what turns on tracing for that activity.
+  - An activity may extend `TraceBaseActivity`, but control whether or not tracing actually takes place by whether or not they invoke setupTrace

+* `BaseActivity`

+  - A view-less Activity class with miscellaneous utility methods.  `TraceBaseActivity` extends this.
+  - Includes a generic method to set a View element's (e.g. Button) click behaviour to dispatch to another activity.
+  - Includes an inner class which implements the Holder pattern to cache View elements in lieu of stashing them in instance variables.
+Granted this is overkill for items accessed only once in the onCreate() method (but then storing them in instance variables has no benefit either), but it demonstrates the principle.
+Nonetheless, for anyone accessing elements repeatedly it's a performant alternative to instance variables.
+    - This feature is implemented by overriding the `findViewById(int id)` method, so it is transparent to the consumer.

-## Tracing
+### Tracing
 A somewhat "pluggable", albeit naive implementation of a simple tracing capability.

 * `TraceManager` - Manage a collection of one or more Tracers to support sending trace entries to multiple destinations.
   - Has a first-cut implementation of a run-time configuration capability and convenience methods to selectively turn tracing on/off other than at the activity setup level but these haven't been exercised  yet.

-* `TracerBase` - Core functionality for tracing - format message with time (optional - LogTrace turns it off because it's redundant), parent class, calling method.
+* `TracerBase` - Core functionality for tracing - format message with time, parent class, and calling method.
-  - Note: "stack depth" is hard coded, so it will provide misleading info if used in a different context.
+  - Note: "stack depth" is hard coded & used to skip over intermediate helper methods, so it will provide misleading info if used in a different context.
 Where this is done is commented in the code and is easily modified.
 May in future make this genuinely configurable.
+  - Note: time is optional - LogTrace turns it off because it's redundant
 * `ToastTracer` - Issue trace messages using Toast
 * `LogTracer` - Issue trace messages using Log.d

 * Toaster...
 The Toaster files are helper classes for the implementation of `ToastTracer` tracing facility.
 Uses a cache with a settable depth to limit how big the stack of Taost gets - useful when tracing statements trigger a "storm" of trace entries.
 When the depth is reached, Toast entries are LIFO cancelled & discarded.
 Done largely as a learning exercise to play around with Toast.

-* `TraceBaseActivity` - A  view-less Activity class which provides tracing for lifecycle methods - other activities can extend it to pick up this, or extend `BaseActivity` to use tracing feature for other things (see other activity files for how this is done).

-* The `setupTrace(AnActivityClass.class.getSimpleName())` in the parent activty's `onCreate()` is what turns on tracing for that activity.
-* An activity may extend `TraceBaseActivity`, but control whether or not tracing actually takes place by whether or not they invoke setupTrace

-There's definitely room for improvement - it's more of a personal exercise to get comfortable with environment.

-* `BaseActivity`

-A view-less Activity class with miscellaneous utility methods.  `TraceBaseActivity` extends this.

-* Includes a generic method to set a View element's (e.g. Button) click behaviour to dispatch to another activity.
-* Includes an inner class which implements the Holder pattern to cache View elements in lieu of stashing them in instance variables.
-Granted this is overkill for items accessed only once in the onCreate() method (but then storing them in instance variables has no benefit either), but it demonstrates the principle.
-Nonetheless, for anyone accessing elements repeatedly it's a performant alternative to instance variables.
-* This feature is implemented by overriding the `findViewById(int id)` method, so it is transparent to the consumer.

 ## "Prototype" Activities